 What's the first thing Trixie does upon exiling Twilight?
 Why, take over Ponyville and enslave its people, of course!
-She cuts off Ponyville's connections with the rest of the world, holds the Mayor hostage, and forces the ponies to dance for her and serve her every whim.
-And then she vows to overthrow Celestia and Luna themselves and take Equestria for her own.
-Good thing Twilight managed to get that Amulet from her before she was too far gone...
+She cuts off Ponyville's connections to the rest of the world, holds the Mayor hostage, and forces the ponies to dance for her and serve her every whim.
+Then she vows to overthrow Celestia and Luna themselves and take Equestria for her own.
+Good thing Twilight managed to get that Amulet away from her before she was too far gone...
 What makes this more terrifying is she very well could have succeeded.
 At the Canterlot Wedding was proven that Celestia can be defeated by someone with sufficient power.

 Most horrifying of all?
 It was originally believed, before the airing of the episode, that the Amulet was a piece of Sombra, something that he himself had made.
 Now it has been revealed that it's just a powerful magic charm.
-A charm that can amplify a moderately skilled unicorn like Trixie to a level where they could compete with Celestia or Luna in terms of power.
+A charm that can amplify a moderately skilled unicorn like Trixie to the 'highest level of unicorn'.
 Imagine if that amulet fell into the possession of Sombra, someone could stand up to Princess Celestia and Luna in a fight without it...

-The age spell is rather horrifying.
+The age spell.
 Twilight's demonstration may not have been real, but Trixie's certainly was.

 The fishbowl had a cloud forming inside it.
 Not through it, inside it.
 That means it was airproof.
 A bit longer, and suffocation could have been a problem.